dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

 main application's deps.json, since those dependencies are put on the Trusted Platform Assemblies (TPA) list during the runtime startup, before `StartupHook.dll` is loaded.
-This means that `StartupHook.dll` needs to built against the same or lower version of .NET Core than the app.
+This means that `StartupHook.dll` needs to be built against the same or lower version of .NET Core than the app.

 ## Example